Whitescan/Whitescan/README.md

 ### Hello there 👋

 Im a Java Developer working one various Projekts in my freetime!
-Im always looking for new chellanges.
+Im always looking for new challenges.

 Take care! 😄